Retirement rules for ambulance paramedics

 Your normal retirement age and earliest retirement age will continue to be based on your employee group when you retire.

-Changes effective October 1, 2019, will apply to this group.
+Changes effective October 1, 2019, will continue to apply to ambulance paramedics.
 For more information, see the Board Communique: March 16, 2018.